-In Google Analytics, the search engines, social networks, ad campaigns, and other sources that send users to your property are collectively known as campaigns and traffic sources.
-The process by which campaign and traffic source data is sent to Google Analytics and populated in reports has the following steps:
+In Analytics, the ad campaigns, search engines, social networks, and other sources that send users to your property are collectively known as campaigns and traffic sources.
+The process by which campaign and traffic-source data is sent to Analytics and populated in reports has the following steps:

 - Processing – collected values are used to populate the final report dimensions according to a processing logic.

-- Reporting – campaign and traffic source dimensions and metrics become available in the web interface and Core Reporting API.
+- Reporting – campaign and traffic-source dimensions and metrics become available in the web interface and Reporting API.

 Collection, processing, and reporting behavior can be customized.

-The Google Analytics SDKs and tracking code use these fields when sending campaign and traffic source data:
+The Analytics SDKs and tracking code use these fields when sending campaign and traffic-source data:

-Note that each session may only be attributed to one campaign or traffic source.
-Thus, if new campaign or traffic source values are sent to Google Analytics at collection time in the middle of an existing session, it will cause the current session to end and a new session to start.
+Note that each session can be attributed to only one campaign or traffic source.
+Thus, if new campaign or traffic source values are sent to Analytics at collection time in the middle of an existing session, it causes the current session to end and a new session to start.

-During processing, traffic source and collection field values are finalized into dimension values and attributed to visits or sessions.
+During processing, traffic-source and campaign field values are finalized into dimension values and attributed to sessions.
 The Campaign & Traffic Sources Processing Flowchart illustrates the processing logic.

 Processing custom campaigns

-A session is processed as a custom campaign when custom campaign parameters are embedded in the document location field, or when the campaign source field is set.
-When a custom campaign is processed, the values of the custom campaign parameters or explicit campaign fields map directly to the dimensions in reports.
+A session is processed as a custom campaign when custom campaign parameters are embedded in the document location field, or when the campaign-source field is set.
+When a custom campaign is processed, the values of the custom-campaign parameters map directly to the dimensions in reports.